minGPT-Style Addition Example #

 but each step still records a fresh autograd tape and synchronizes parameter refs through the

-scalar-trainer API.
-This is the correctness-facing example; full PyTorch-style throughput requires
+current scalar training bridge.
+This is the correctness-facing example; full PyTorch-style

-The GPT-shaped architecture is constructed using the shared API helper in NN.API.Models.Gpt2
+The GPT-shaped architecture is constructed through the public TorchLean model constructor

-(nn.models.causalTransformerOneHot), so this file can stay focused on the adder task mechanics.
+nn.models.CausalTransformerOneHot, so the example can stay focused on the adder task mechanics.

 Reference: https://github.com/karpathy/minGPT/tree/master/projects/adder.